joe7575/techage/manuals/manual_ta4_EN.md

 As with other machines:
 - if the doser is in standby mode, one or more ingredients are missing
-- if thedoser is in the blocked state, the outlet tank or silo is full, defective or incorrectly connected
+- if the doser is in the blocked state, the outlet tank or silo is full, defective or incorrectly connected

 The doser does not need any electricity.
 A recipe is processed every 10 s.